 Passive Speakers are different from active speakers as they draw their power from an amplifier located outside of the loudspeaker enclosure.
 Passive speakers are usually much lighter and cheaper than powered speakers, but if you use them for your setup you’ll need to buy an amplifier.
 This kind of setup is recommended for mobile DJ’s with large sound systems and venues, not so much for bedroom DJ’s.

 Amplifiers are great if you need extra power for big sound systems, or for a larger number of speakers.
 The cooling fan can make them a noisy addition to home setups, kind of like a noisy computer fan, but much louder!
 And they really aren’t needed unless you have a massive sound system.

 So beginners setting up their first sound system should stick to active speakers.
 The ones I’ve used at home for over a year now are the Pioneer DM-40 and I love them!

-(Update) I recently got myself a pair of Behringer B210D Eurolive speakers, and wow!
-They are probably the best speakers I've ever owned, the sound reproduction is amazing.
-You can check them out on Amazon here -> Behringer B210D Eurolive.
-The reviews say it all!
+(Update) I recently got myself a pair of Behringer B112D Eurolive speakers, and wow!
+They are probably the best speakers I’ve ever owned, the sound reproduction is amazing.
+Check out the review here.

-Mobile DJ's will like the Pioneer XPRS15 speakers.
-The '15' stands for 15 inch woofers.
-I used 15" speakers for my old mobile DJ system HERE, and they were great for medium to large venues.
+Mobile DJ’s will like the Pioneer XPRS15 speakers.
+The ’15’ stands for 15 inch woofers.
+I used 15″ speakers for my old mobile DJ system, and they were great for medium to large venues.

 When it comes to setting up your equipment you’ll need lots of cables to connect it all together.
 You’ll find various plugs and connectors, so you’ll need to know what they’re called so you can buy the correct cables.